 I thank it none-the-less and set it prominently on a boulder top for the next digger who may need that particular crystal.

 When you plan to dig your own crystal in Arkansas, if you have the time before your trip, you can write to the Chamber in Mount Ida.
 Their address is

 P.O.
 Box 6 Mount Ida, AR 71957 (870) 867-2723

 Mt.
 Ida is a tiny town, and all the shop owners are very helpful.
 Ask questions.
-You are sure to get help for nearly everyone you come in contact with.
+You are sure to get help from nearly everyone you come in contact with.

-Discover much more about digging your own crystal and how crystal is formed in Genn’s book: UNDERSTANDING THE CRYSTAL PEOPLE: A HANDBOOK FOR LIGHTWORKERS
+Discover much more about digging your own crystal and how crystal is formed in my book: UNDERSTANDING THE CRYSTAL PEOPLE: A HANDBOOK FOR LIGHTWORKERS by Genn John.

-You will also find a comprehensive 6 part series for when you dig Your Own Crystal in Mount Ida, Arkansas on my blog, crystalgenn.com.
-The posts are here:
+You will also find a comprehensive 6 part series for when you dig your own crystal in Arkansas on my blog, crystalgenn.com.
+The posts start here: